-Hopefully, the removal of a stairlift is something that will be a consideration after many years of satisfied use, in order to upgrade to a newer model.
+Hopefully, the removal of a straight or curved stairlift is something that will be a consideration after many years of satisfied use, in order to upgrade to a newer model.
 However, events such as bereavement, relocation, or replacement due to malfunction will mean that your stairlift will need to be removed.
 For common questions associated with how stairlifts are removed, please see the dedicated guide.

 Scrapping a Stairlift

-Due to the complicated nature of stairlifts, particularly curved stairlifts, and a large number of different materials used in their production, there is very little scrap value for the metal within the stairlift frame; and scrapping a stairlift is not a recommended course of action should you want your stairlift removed.
+Due to the complicated nature of stairlifts, particularly curved stairlifts, which have a large number of different materials used in their production, there is very little scrap value for the metal within the stairlift frame; and scrapping a stairlift is not a recommended course of action should you want your stairlift removed.

 Giving a Stairlift to Charity